RealityStop/Bolt.Addons.Community/README.md

-> This project is no longer maintained.
-The orginal creators have moved on and are no longer active in the Bolt community.
+> The orginal creators have moved on and are no longer active in the Bolt community.
 >
-> However, this is an open source project!
-Check for forks, create one yourself, or become an active maintainer!
+> But there are new maintainers!